nanfuka/collab/README.md

 # collab
 teaching my children how to collaborate on github
 My name is Tabitha Williams , and I am one of the collaborators.
+My name is Adler Mutumba,I am one of the collaborators.